Girsby

-Girsby is a village and civil parish in Hambleton District of North Yorkshire, England.
+Girsby is a village and civil parish in the county of North Yorkshire, England.
 The village lies on high ground on the eastern bank of the River Tees.
-The population of the parish was estimated at 40 in 2010.
+The population of the parish was estimated at 40 in 2015.
 The population as of the 2011 census remained less than 100.
 Details are included in the civil parish of Over Dinsdale.

+History

+The village was mentioned in the Domesday Book as belonging to the then bishop of Durham (St Cuthbert), and having three ploughlands.
+The name of the village derives from Old Norse and is either a personal name (Gris's farm or village) or from Griss (a young pig), meaning a pig farm.
 Historically the village was a township in the ancient parish of Sockburn, a parish divided by the River Tees between the North Riding of Yorkshire (which included Girsby) and County Durham (which included the township of Sockburn).
 Girsby became a separate civil parish in 1866.
+The village is 50 m above sea level and sits within a loop of the River Tees, with the nearest side being just to the west of the village, with the land dropping away to 15 m above sea level.

 The settlement has fallen into disrepair, many of the remaining buildings are derelict, there are barely enough houses to constitute a hamlet.

-The small and secluded 'Girsby All Saints Church' overlooks the meandering Tees from its elevated position.
-The views from this vantage point are most enjoyable at sunset.
+The small and secluded All Saints' Church, Girsby, overlooks the meandering Tees from its elevated position.

 A private farmers track leads down to a rarely used bridge over the Tees.
 A public bridle path crosses the bridge linking Girsby with the nearby village of Neasham on the opposite bank of the river.
 A plaque on the bridge is inscribed;